To Greet or Not To Greet in Emails

 With more emails being exchanged than ever, several kind readers have emailed me on the topic of whether incorporating a greeting in your emails is necessary.
 Or is it “a waste of time”?

-As with most issues discretion it key.
-Generally, you definitely want to include a greeting.
-In other less formal quick back and forths — it may not be necessary.
+As with most issues, discretion is key.
+Generally, you should include a greeting.
+In other, less formal, quick back-and-forths — it may not be necessary.
+But for me, I just can’t send an email without a greeting.

 Greetings are a Social Courtesy

-When you call someone, you always say “Hi”, “Hello” or offer some sort of greeting before you start rambling away about the reason for your call.
-Same if you are in person, right?
+When you call someone, you always say “Hi”, “Hello”, or offer some sort of greeting before you start rambling away about the reason for your call.
+It is the same if you are in person, right?

-It is also common to ask how someone is doing, or what is new.
-That’s called human interaction.
+It is also common to ask how someone is doing or what is new.
+That’s called human interaction, and it helps the communication become a conversation between two human beings.

-If you were to call someone and just start jabbering, that’s a bit ostentatious and rude.
+If you were to call someone and just start talking without a purpose, that’s a bit ostentatious and rude.
 Those you are calling probably cringe when they hear your voice.
-Same can apply to email.
+The same can apply to email.

-Some say they are too busy to type a Hello or Hi.
+Some say they are too busy to type a simple ‘Hello’ or ‘Hi’.
 Really?
 3-6 keystrokes?
-A few more if you type a name (which is also recommended).
+A few more keystrokes if you type a name (which is also recommended).

 The little effort it takes to type a “Hey, John!”, “Hi, Jane:” or a “Hello, Sally:” can make all the difference in the world in setting the tone of your email.